avasdao/nexajs/web/src/pages/index.md

 ---
 title: Getting started
-pageTitle: CacheAdvance - Never miss the cache again.
+pageTitle: NexaJS Library and SDK
-description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
+description: Start creating your next BIG idea on the 3rd generation Bitcoin network that's delivering over 100K TPS.
 ---

-Learn how to get CacheAdvance set up in your project in under thirty minutes or it's free. {% .lead %}
+Learn how to get Nexa set up in your JavaScript project in under sixty (60) seconds or the entire Library + SDK are FREE! {% .lead %}

 {% quick-links %}

 {% quick-link title="Installation" icon="installation" href="/" description="Step-by-step guides to setting up your system and installing the library." /%}

-{% quick-link title="Architecture guide" icon="presets" href="/" description="Learn how the internals work and contribute." /%}
+{% quick-link title="My First Project" icon="plugins" href="/" description="Get started with your first Nexa project in under 60 seconds." /%}

-{% quick-link title="Plugins" icon="plugins" href="/" description="Extend the library with third-party plugins or write your own." /%}
+{% quick-link title="EVM MIgration Guide" icon="presets" href="/" description="Learn how the leverage the full power of Nexa and scale your project to new highs." /%}

 {% quick-link title="API reference" icon="theming" href="/" description="Learn to easily customize and modify your app's visual design to fit your brand." /%}